HasanNahiyanNobel/Playground-Love-JS/tutorial-6-the-modern-js/ReadMe.md

 Now I think, I can distinguish between them. `filter` is really used to filter out some elements in an array, and `map` really maps every element.

-Of course I can use `for` loop in any of these cases.
+Of course, I can use `for` loop in any of these cases.
 But as I learn from this book—the functions are *fine-tuned* to do their specific jobs, and thus much faster.

 ### To shuffle an array
 [This](https://javascript.info/array-methods#shuffle-an-array) problem, at first, looked very trivial.
 Solved it using `array.sort()`, and got very pleased—how amazingly the sort function can be used to shuffle!